 If a student takes Plant Science for science credit, they need to also take either Chemistry/Honors Chem, Food Science or Physics for their third science credit.

 Students who have already taken Horticulture cannot take Plant Science.

-Ag Power and Technology (Yearlong)
+Ag Power and Technology (Yearlong) Prereq: Biology and one of the following classes: Beg

-Prereq: Biology and one of the following classes: Beg Welding, Intro to Ag or Intro to Ag Mechanics Credit: CTE or lab science
+Welding, Intro to Ag or Intro to Ag Mechanics

+Grades 11-12 Credit: CTE or lab science

-The focus of Agricultural Power and Technology (APT) is to expose students to mechanics, power, technology, and career options in the world of agriculture.
-Students participating in the APT course will have experiences in various mechanical and engineering concepts with exciting hands-on activities, projects, and problems.
+The focus of this class is to expose students to mechanics, power, technology, and career options in the world of agriculture.
+Students participating in this course will have experiences in various mechanical and engineering concepts with exciting hands-on activities, projects, and problems.
 Student's experiences will involve the study of energy, tool operation and safety, material properties, machine operation, and structural components.
 Students will acquire the basic skills to operate, repair, engineer, and design agricultural tools and equipment.
 Throughout the course, students will apply the engineering principles to the construction of machines and structures.
-The Agricultural Power and Technology course includes; Shop Safety, Tool Operation, Material Selection and Uses, Fabrication, Energy and Power Production, Machine Components and

-Design, Agricultural Structures, Engineering, Technical Applications of Math and Science As with all agriculture courses, instruction and assessment in the Supervised Agriculture Experience (SAE) is a requirement.
-The Supervised Agriculture Experience includes placing a student in a position where he or she will learn the practices of entrepreneurship and the fundamentals of research and experimentation in the agricultural field.
+This courses includes; Shop Safety, Tool Operation, Material Selection and Uses, Fabrication, Energy and Power Production, Machine Components and Design, Agricultural Structures, Engineering, Technical Applications of Math and Science.
+Upon taking this class students will be expected to perform an SAE project.
+This includes placing a student in a position where he or she will learn the practices of entrepreneurship and the fundamentals of research and experimentation in the agricultural field.
 Participants in the SAE will conduct exploratory projects with the purpose of learning about and improving practices in their surroundings.